Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 10. Test the report interactivity:

-    1. Click various building slices on the pie chart and observe changes on the time report.
+    1. Click various building slices on the pie chart and observe changes in the time report.

     2. Click on the column chart.
-Press the down arrow to turn on **Drill down** mode (or right click on the chart and select **Drill down**), then click a column to drill down to the next level (days).
+Press the down arrow to turn on **Drill down** mode (or right-click on the chart and select **Drill down**), then click a column to drill down to the next level (days).

-    3. Drill up and down and select various bars on the time column chart to observe changes on the pie report.
+    3. Drill up and down and select various bars on the time column chart to observe changes in the pie report.

 11. Save work in progress by pressing **Save**.